felixklauke/paper-docker/README.md

 You can find the mount locations in the `docker-compose.yml`

 # docker-compose.yml
-You can add this simple entry to your docker-compose.yml:
+You can add this simple entry to your docker-compose.yml when using mounted folders:
 ```
 version: '3.7'